-To understand and know why we celebrate from significant events.
+To understand and know about the significant events people celebrate from different religions.

 To know that Diwali is the five-day festival of lights, celebrated by millions of Hindus, Sikhs and Jains across the world.
 Diwali, which for some also coincides with harvest and new year celebrations, is a festival of new beginnings and the triumph of good over evil, and light over darkness.